nashville-software-school/bangazon-inc/book-3-web-api/chapters/EF_INTRO.md

 ## Entity Framework Core Compared to ADO<span>.NET</span>

 Before we get into the details of Entity Framework Core, let's take a quick look at how we might use it in comparison to the data access technology we've been using, ADO<span>.NET</span>.
-The following example uses the `CoffeeShop` database from the previous chapter. nclud
+The following example uses the `CoffeeShop` database from the previous chapter.

  Here's a method that will get all the bean varieties using ADO<span>.NET</span>.

 ```cs
 public List<BeanVariety> GetAll()